Natalia Czerwonka

 Natalia Barbara Czerwonka (born 20 October 1988) is a Polish long track speed skater who participates in international competitions.
 In 2010, she was awarded the Knight's Cross of the Order of Polonia Restituta.

 Olympic Games

 Polish team after winning the bronze medal at the Vancouver Winter Olympics.

-At the 2010 Winter Olympics in Vancouver, she was a reserve when the Poland team won a bronze medal in the women's team pursuit.
+At the 2010 Winter Olympics in Vancouver, she was a reserve when the Polish team won a bronze medal in the women's team pursuit.
 Czerwonka did not receive a medal because she did not participate in any heat, unlike Katarzyna Woźniak, Luiza Złotkowska and Katarzyna Bachleda-Curuś.
-At the 2014 Winter Olympics in Sochi, she won a silver medal with the same team as four years earlier with the same squad.
+At the 2014 Winter Olympics in Sochi, she won a silver medal with the same team as four years earlier.